-Pygmy Cories live up to their name; as true nano fish they are at home even in aquariums as small as 5 to 10 gallons.
-But what’s most important is that you provide them with plenty of companionship because they will form shoals and swim around, even in the midwater regions where most cory catfish spend little time.
+Pygmy Cordoras live up to their name; as true nano fish they are at home even in aquariums as small as 5 to 10 gallons.
+But what’s most important is that you provide these cory cats with plenty of companionship.
+They will form shoals and swim around, even in the midwater regions where most corydoras catfish spend little time.

-As adults, Pygmy Cories are slightly sexually dimorphic, meaning you can tell them apart by looking.
+As adults, Pygmy Corydoras fish are slightly sexually dimorphic, meaning you can tell them apart by looking.
 The males don’t grow beyond ¾ of an inch while the females will reach 1 inch in length.
 The females are also visibly plumper, even when not ready to spawn.

 These fish are extremely peaceful and easily intimidated by larger and/or aggressive fish, such as certain Barbs and Cichlids.
 Even fish that are peaceful but highly active and much larger can frighten them.
-So stick to other nano fish as tank mates, such as Chili Rasboras, Pea Pufferfish, and similar species!
+So stick to other nano fish as cory catfish tank mates, such as Chili Rasboras, Pea Pufferfish, and similar species.

 - Scientific Name: Corydoras pygmaeus/hastatus